oreilly-qc/oreilly-qc.github.io/errata/errata.md

 ### Page 32: Spy Hunter
-*Thanks to Mariia at Microsoft for pointing out this one, and to Cláudio Gomes for additional correction!*
+*Thanks to Mariia at Microsoft for pointing out this one, and to Cláudio Gomes at Universidade de Coimbra for additional correction!*

 > **Incorrect**: "Any spy who tries to read one of these qubits has a <mark>25%</mark> chance of getting caught.
 So even if Alice and Bob only use 50 of them in the whole transfer, the spy’s chances of getting away are far less than one in a million."